fabschurt/docker-nginx/README.md

 types, and static file serving is optimized thanks to the use of the  *sendfile* and *tcp_nopush* directives.

-**Important note #1:** you can’t use this image as is; there is a default server defined, but it will always return a 404 response.
-Instead, you must build your own image `FROM` this base image, and `COPY` your server config file(s) into the `/etc/nginx/conf.d` directory:
+**You can’t use this image as is**; there is a default server defined, but it will always return a 404 response.
+Instead, you must build your own image `FROM` this base image, and `COPY` your `server` config file(s) into the `/etc/nginx/conf.d` directory:

 ```